-A. Support Development of Whole Student: Support development of the whole student from early college awareness through successful completion of educational and career goals

-Expand and sustain access by eliminating barriers, expanding strategic outreach efforts, and delivering services effectively through current technologies groups identified as being on probation and dismissal.
+A. Support Development of Whole Student: Support development of the whole student from early college awareness through successful completion of educational and career goals groups identified as being on probation and dismissal.
 We have developed an online probations/dismissal workshop for students that are not able to come in person.
 More students are utilizing this option rather than the in person workshops.
 As much as possible and as allowable by the schedule, we encourage students to enroll in a counseling class.
 Students taking a counseling class consistently persist at a higher rate than that of district average.
 Counseling faculty routinely connect students to Increase retention and campus and community activities to increase academic progress through student success, working closely with our student engagement with colleagues in the DRD, Assessment, Career/Transfer academic and student services, Center, Tutorial and College Skills/Math/English faculty and staff, and campus labs. and community activities Counseling faculty lead many campus activities and workshops each year to increase retention of students.
 These include PDA presentations as well as workshops designed for undecided, CE and transfer students.
 To encourage retention and student responsibility, we assist the Transfer Center with offering Transfer 101 workshops throughout the year to educate and help students take ownership of their transfer process.
 Increase the number of The Counseling Department promotes regular updating of educational planning as students students who complete their often changes their academic road map in educational plans and goals addition to changing majors.
 We actively create long term eduactional plans so the students can see the completion of their goal, while also ensuring the student that should they change their mind, they are welcome to return to counseling for discussion and revision as needed.
 Enhance cultural We have multiple fulltime counselors that are responsiveness to better serve Spanish speaking and available to assist Spanish all student populations with a speaking ELL learners.
 The Dept. also provides a focus on first generation counselor to serve the needs of the students at the college students and the SouthWest Center.
-All counselors are trained in increasing Latino/a population cultural competence as part of their Master's
+All counselors are trained in cultural competence as part of their Master's increasing Latino/a population